 Another way to read periodic table and locate an element is by using group number (column) and period number (row).
 To locate Radium on periodic table look for cross section of group 2 and period 7 in the modern periodic table.

-The element Radium was discovered by Pierre Curie in year 1898 in France .
-Radium derived its name from the Latin radius, 'ray'
+The element Radium was discovered by P. and M. Curie in year 1898 in France.
+Radium was first isolated by M. Curie in 1902.
+Radium derived its name from the Latin radius, 'ray'.